nbren12/uwnet/README.md

 # Quickstart

-From the project's root directory the docker environment can be entered by typing
+## Setting up the environment

+This project uses two dependency management systems.
+Docker is needed to run the SAM model and SAM-related preprocessing steps. you do not need this if you are only training a model from pre-processed data (the data in zenodo).
+Poetry is a simpler pure python solution that should work for most common scenarios.

+To use docker, you first need to build the image:

-    make enter
+    make build_image

 If you get an error `make: nvidia-docker: Command not found`, edit the Makefile to have `DOCKER = docker` instead of `nvidia-docker`.
 (Assuming docker is already installed.)
+Then, the docker environment can be entered by typing

+    make enter

 This opens a shell variable in a docker container with all the necessary software requirements.

+To use poetry, you can install all the needed packages and enter a sandboxed environment by running

+    poetry install
+    poetry shell

+The instructions below assume you are in one of these environments

+## Running the workflow

-To run the whole workflow from start to finish, type
+To run train the models, type

     snakemake -j <number of parallel jobs>